 - freshly ground black pepper

-In the meantime, finely chop the onions and the garlic.
-Give them to the same pan and cook for about 4-5 minutes until the meat is brown and the onions slightly golden.
+- In the meantime, finely chop the onions and the garlic.
+Add them to the same pan and cook for about 4-5 minutes until the meat is brown and the onions slightly golden.
 Break the lumps of meat using a wooden spoon during this time.

-Whisk together the flour and the water.
-Give the mixture to the pan together with the chicken or beef stock, tomato paste, Worcestershire sauce, salt and pepper.
+- Whisk together the flour and the water.
+Add the mixture to the pan together with the chicken or beef stock, tomato paste, Worcestershire sauce, salt, and pepper.
 Mix well.